 An alternative to disabling the password altogether is to use your Apple Watch — if you have one — to unlock your Mac.
 You will still have to type in your password the first time you start up your Mac after shutting it down (unless you have it set to log in automatically, as we showed you above).
 However, you won’t need your password to wake it from sleep; it will unlock automatically when it detects your Watch is close and you’re wearing it.

-1. Open System Settings and choose Privacy & Security.
+1. Open System Settings and choose Touch ID & Password.

-2. In the section on the right, enable the unlock option for your Apple Watch.
+2. In the section on the right, enable the unlock option for your Apple Watch (you will need to enter your password).

 How to change your password on your Mac